 In part 1, nonnarcotic pain medications for dental pain are discussed.
 Dentists use these medications for relieving mild to moderate oral pain.
 This article describes the narcotic medications.
 For moderate to severe dental pain, the typical medications are:

-Tramadol 50mg every 6 hours as needed for pain.
+Take Tramadol every 6 hours as needed for pain.

 Tramadol with acetaminophen (Ultracet, containing 37.5 mg tramadol hydrochloride and 325 mg acetaminophen), one table every 6 hours as needed for pain.